Prithwis-2023/NASABot/README.md

 # NASABot
-***Empowering Open Science together with NASABot.***
+***Empowering Open Science together with OpenScientia.***

 Hey there!
-Welcome to NASABot.
+Welcome to OpenScientia.
-NASABot is a user-friendly web application that allows you to access data directly from NASA archives.
+OpenScientia is a user-friendly web application that allows you to access data directly from NASA archives.
 Here, you can effortlessly explore various types of data, knowledge and information with just a few clicks.
 NASABot provides access to data such as displaying the Mars Rover Photos and text-based information from the NASA Media Library.

-Check it out at NASABot!
+Check it out at OpenScientia!

 ## Problem Statement - What are the issues?